 Exhaustible sources are those sources of energy, which will deplete and exhaust after a few hundred years.
-Coal, petroleum, etc. are the exhaustible sources of energy.
-If all the exhaustible natural resources are exhausted by human activities then survival of living beings would be impossible.
+Coal, petroleum, etc., are exhaustible sources of energy.
+If all the exhaustible natural resources are exhausted by human activities, then the survival of living beings would be impossible.
 Fossil fuels are a very important source of energy for us today.
 On burning fossil fuel, it gives off heat and light.
 The heat produced can be used to cook food or to run engines such as automobile engines.
-It is also used to generate electricity as in powerhouse where the most common fuel used is coal.
+It is also used to generate electricity, as in powerhouse where the most common fuel used is coal.

 43. (a) What are fossil fuels?
 Name three fossil fuels.

-(a) Fossil fuels are buried flammable geologic deposits of organic substances such as dead plants, and animals that got deposited under several thousand feet of silt.
+(a) Fossil fuels are buried flammable geologic deposits of organic substances, such as dead plants and animals, that got deposited under several thousand feet of silt.
 These deposits decayed with the passage of time and got converted to natural gas, coal, and petroleum due to the extreme heat and pressure inside the earth’s crust.
-They are also known as non-renewable sources of energy as it takes a very long time for it to replenish.
+They are also known as non-renewable sources of energy as it takes a very long time for them to replenish.

 44. (a) What is petroleum?
 Where does petroleum occur?